allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall

-    * Turn in work before a due date
+    * Turn in work in a timely fashion determined by the course instructor or the team.
+    * Set up smaller progression deadlines to ensure that the team is on schedule.
+    * Communicate with team members when assigned tasks are completed.
+    * Work together to ensure that submitted work is free of errors.
-    * Watch the course website and Slack for changes to due dates
+    * Watch the course website and Slack workspace for changes to due dates.
-    * :heavy_exclamation_mark: TODO: add items in the A category for deadlines

 * Unacceptable Conduct (U):
   * Members shall not
-    * Turn in their work after a due date
+    * Procrastinate work within a group causing late submissions of assignments.
+    * Submit assignments past the due date.
+    * Neglect to inform group members of completion progress.
     * Turn in their work through the incorrect medium.
-    * :heavy_exclamation_mark: TODO: add items in the U category for deadlines

 ### Communication